d2l-ai/d2l-en/chapter_introduction/intro.md

 results page for a connoisseur of Woody Allen comedies might differ significantly.

-Such problems occur, e.g. for movie, product or music recommendation.
-In some cases, customers will provide explicit details about how much they liked the product (e.g. Amazon product reviews).
+Such problems occur, e.g., for movie, product or music recommendation.
+In some cases, customers will provide explicit details about how much they liked the product (e.g., Amazon product reviews).
 In some other cases, they might simply provide feedback if they are dissatisfied with the result (skipping titles on a playlist).
 Generally, such systems strive to estimate some score $y_{ij}$, such as an estimated rating or probability of purchase, given a user $u_i$ and